ECMGIU/InternalWebsite/README.md

 ![Ticker Ingestion Flowchart](diagrams/build/ticker_ingestion.png)

 ### 4.2.
 Data Maintenence
-Since we've chosen NoSQL, we're going to carry a lot of redundant data through the structure. *This is intentional.* What this means, is we're going to denormalize (duplicate) data across different tables.
+Since we've chosen NoSQL, we're going to carry a lot of redundant data through the structure. *This is intentional.* What this means, is we're going to denormalize (duplicate) data across different Collections and Documents.
 For those of you with a strong relational background (K204, anyone?) this sounds egregious. *I know.* What this allows though is an extremely simplified set of API calls that are incredibly performant.
 It's actually been used for a long time to achieve better performance in SQL queries, by minimizing the JOINs that occur on any particular request.

-The cost of this though, is when we update a record, we've also got to update everywhere else that data is replicated.
+The cost of this though, is when we update a Document, we've also got to update everywhere else that data is replicated.
 We'll do this through another set of cloud functions, one for each [Collection](#3-collections-database-architecture).

+#### Dues Marking
+When a member successfully pays dues on Stripe, we can set up a webhook URL that will get hit.
+That webhook URL will point to this function, which will mark them as dues paid in their User Document.

 ### 4.3.
 Output
 In the longer term, I think we can start automating production of some deliverables.
 A couple ideas: